 With winter weather being so unpredictable, it’s a good idea to be ready for anything.

 Our weather can go from clear and sunny to 3 inches of snow coming down within 30 minutes.
 Sometimes faster.
 Getting stuck in a snowbank, during a heavy snowstorm is no fun at all.
 Trust me on this.
 We have already discussed 7 things you need in your car, but there were a few things missing.
-Here are 7 MORE things you need.
+Here are 7 MORE emergency supplies you need to keep your car this winter.

 Toilet paper is a handy item.